xakur/soppusite/_posts/2023-02-15-stopping-bad-habits-focus-on-your-feelings-first.md

 [Example 2]
 <br/><br/>
 <b>Bad Habit:</b> Indecisiveness
-<b>Cause:</b> When making a decision, I'm able to see the pros and cons of all choices, making it hard for me to make a quick decision.
+<br/><b>Cause:</b> When making a decision, I'm able to see the pros and cons of all choices, making it hard for me to make a quick decision.
 The fact that there are too many angles to consider makes me uncomfortable -> Worry about making the wrong choice.
-<b>What can you do instead?
+<br/><b>What can you do instead?
 (Solution):</b> Instead of worrying over the consequences of not choosing either choices, I need to trust in myself that whichever decision I make will not go wrong.
 Regardless of what I chose in the end, it is out of a good intent and through very careful consideration.
 Therefore, I can feel safe to follow what my heart tells me to do.
 </div>

 This simple act of self-reflection can give us a clear idea of what the main problem is, especially in identifying the cause that is triggering the undesirable feelings.
 You can then find other ways to stop those feelings, instead of doing your bad habit to ease those feelings.